What happens to information held about you? Your rights and our obligations to you.

 - Current past and prospective employers and examining bodies

 It may sometimes be necessary for Head4Arts / Blaenau Gwent County Borough Council to transfer personal information overseas.
 When this is needed information may be transferred to countries or territories around the world.
 Any transfers made will be in full compliance with all aspects of the Act.

 8. What are your rights in relation to your personal data which is handled by Head4Arts / Blaenau Gwent County Borough Council?

 Right of access

-Under the Act you are also entitled to obtain confirmation as to whether or not data concerning you is being processed by the Trust.
+Under the Act you are also entitled to obtain confirmation as to whether or not data concerning you is being processed by the Council.
 Where that is the case, you are entitled to the following information subject to exemptions:

 - The purposes of and legal basis for the processing

 - The recipients to whom the personal data has been disclosed

 - The period for which it is envisaged that the personal data will be stored

 - Communication of the personal data undergoing processing and of any available information as to its origin.